ALL Metrics

 Ethical considerations

-This study was approved by the the Faculty of Medicine, University of Indonesia – Cipto Mangunkusumo Hospital Ethics Committee with reference number KET-1252/UN2.F1/ETIK/PPM.00.02/2024 (protocol number: 24-08-1198).
+This study was approved by the Institutional Review Board of the Faculty of Medicine, Universitas Indonesia – Cipto Mangunkusumo Hospital Ethics Committee with Approval number: KET-1252/UN2.F1/ETIK/PPM.00.02/2024 on 30th August 2024.
 All participants provided written informed consent prior to participation.

 Comments on this article Comments (0)